Student Learning Outcomes

-(1) Connect modern structural and architectural designs to historical architectural and civil engineering achievements.
+(1) Students will connect modern structural and architectural designs to historical architectural and civil engineering achievements.

-(2) Identify the primary duties, and attributes of a civil engineer and architect along with the traditional path for becoming a civil engineer or architect.
+(2) Students will identify the primary duties, and attributes of a civil engineer and architect along with the traditional path for becoming a civil engineer or architect.

-(3) Use 3D architectural software to design, model and document a small building.
+(3) Students will use 3-D architectural software to design, model and document a small building.

-(4) Calculate the heat loss for a building envelope with given conditions appropriate for a project.
+(4) Students will calculate the heat loss for a building envelope with given conditions appropriate for a project.

-(5) Calculate the storm water runoff from a site before and after development.
+(5) Students will calculate the storm water runoff from a site before and after development.

-(6) Use 3D architectural software to create appropriate documentation to communicate a commercial building design.
+(6) Students will use 3-D architectural software to create appropriate documentation to communicate a commercial building design.

-(7) Use building codes and other technical resources to determine the required floor loading for a given building occupancy.
+(7) Students will use building codes and other technical resources to determine the required floor loading for a given building occupancy.

-(8) Use 3D architectural software to design and document a commercial site design.
+(8) Students will use 3-D architectural software to design and document a commercial site design.

-(9) Create an oral presentation to present a proposal for the design and development of a commercial building project.
+(9) Students will create an oral presentation to present a proposal for the design and development of a commercial building project.

 ARCH 110 - INTRODUCTION TO ARCHITECTURE AND ENVIRONMENTAL DESIGN

-(1) Explain that an Architect must be able to visualize a project and
+(1) Students will explain that an Architect must be able to visualize a project and

-(2) Identify the primary reasons people choose or not choose architecture as a profession.
+(2) Students will identify the primary reasons people choose or not choose architecture as a profession.

-(3) Identify the minimum requirements when applying to a professional school of architecture.
+(3) Students will identify the minimum requirements when applying to a professional school of architecture.

-(4) Identify the three steps required to become a licensed Architect.
+(4) Students will identify the three steps required to become a licensed Architect.

-(5) Identify the consultants that work with an Architect on a typical project.
+(5) Students will identify the consultants that work with an Architect on a typical project.

 ARCH 111 - ARCHITECTURAL DRAFTING AND DESIGN I

-(1) Determine the proper length of a drawn line using various scales found on an architect's and engineer's scale.
+(1) Students will determine the proper length of a drawn line using various scales found on an architect's and engineer's scale.

-(2) Identify various line types typically found on architectural drawings - and their proper usage.
+(2) Students will identify various line types typically found on architectural drawings - and their proper usage.

-(3) Identify the proper location, size, and style of lettering in compliance with standard architectural lettering techniques.
+(3) Students will identify the proper location, size, and style of lettering in compliance with standard architectural lettering techniques.

-(4) Identify proper aligned dimensioning techniques, dimensioning line placement and spacing, and proper dimension numeral placement.
+(4) Students will identify proper aligned dimensioning techniques, dimensioning line placement and spacing, and proper dimension numeral placement.

-(5) Identify the proper usage of architectural symbols typically used in floor plans.
+(5) Students will identify the proper usage of architectural symbols typically used in floor plans.

 ARCH 112 - HISTORY OF ARCHITECTURE

-(1) Understand Egyptian architecture as permanent and unchanging; know the Pyramids of Giza, and their various functions.
+(1) Students will recognize Egyptian architecture as permanent and unchanging; know the Pyramids of Giza, and their various functions.

-(2) Identify Greek Classical architecture including the Parthenon, and the measures used to make the resource appear perfect to the eye.
+(2) Students will identify Greek Classical architecture including the Parthenon, and the measures used to make the resource appear perfect to the eye.

-(3) Identify Italian Renaissance architecture, and understand how it references Greek Classical and Ancient Roman architecture.
+(3) Students will identify Italian Renaissance architecture, and understand how it references Greek Classical and Ancient Roman architecture.

-(4) Identify the design intentions of Modern architecture, and the meaning of "form follows function".
+(4) Students will identify the design intentions of Modern architecture, and the meaning of "form follows function".

-(5) Understand Los Angeles architecture including the missions, architecture that integrates indoors and out, and architecture catered to the automobile.
+(5) Students will recognize Los Angeles architecture including the missions, architecture that integrates indoors and out, and architecture catered to the automobile.

 ARCH 113 - BUILDING CODES

-(1) Identify a building's International Building Code (IBC) occupancy classification based on its intended use.
+(1) Students will identify a building's International Building Code (IBC) occupancy classification based on its intended use.

-(2) Given a building occupancy and type of construction, identify the basic allowable area, maximum building height in feet, and maximum number of building stories.
+(2) Given a building occupancy and type of construction, students will identify the basic allowable area, maximum building height in feet, and maximum number of building stories.

-(3) Identify minimum widths for basic components of the means of egress system.
+(3) Students will identify minimum widths for basic components of the means of egress system.

-(4) Determine occupant loads for basic components of the means of egress system.
+(4) Students will determine occupant loads for basic components of the means of egress system.

-(5) Determine maximum travel distances for basic components of the means of egress system.
+(5) Students will determine maximum travel distances for basic components of the means of egress system.

 ARCH 114 - GREEN ARCHITECTURE AND LEED

-(1) Understand "Integrated Design" and how this approach differs from the typical, linear design approach.
+(1) Students recognize "Integrated Design" and how this approach differs from the typical, linear design approach.

-(2) Identify the potential materials or systems that can impact Indoor Environmental Quality (IEQ).
+(2) Students will identify the potential materials or systems that can impact Indoor Environmental Quality (IEQ).

-(3) Understand the concept of "Greenhouse Effect" and how solar energy and the atmosphere effect climate change.
+(3) Students will recognize the concept of "Greenhouse Effect" and how solar energy and the atmosphere effect climate change.

-(4) Know the specific goals of "Low Impact Design" (LID) and how it deals differently with storm water runoff.
+(4) Students will know the specific goals of "Low Impact Design" (LID) and how it deals differently with storm water runoff.

-(5) Identify GREEN-washing and understand that materials and systems are never "LEED-Certified", only buildings are.
+(5) Students will identify GREEN-washing and understand that materials and systems are never "LEED-Certified", only buildings are.

 ARCH 121 - ARCHITECTURAL DRAFTING AND DESIGN II

-(1) Prepare interior elevations detailing millwork for bath room and kitchen cabinets given sketches and specifications.
+(1) Students will prepare interior elevations detailing millwork for bath room and kitchen cabinets given sketches and specifications.

-(2) Prepare wall-roof-ceiling details given a rough sketch and detailed material and construction notes.
+(2) Students will prepare wall-roof-ceiling details given a rough sketch and detailed material and construction notes.

-(3) Identify the basic components of a residential wall section including footing and roof connections.
+(3) Students will identify the basic components of a residential wall section including footing and roof connections.

-(4) Determine minimum residential stair dimensions and draw the stair cross section given a floor-to-floor height.
+(4) Students will determine minimum residential stair dimensions and draw the stair cross section given a floor-to-floor height.

-(5) Identify the basic components of a fireplace section.
+(5) Students will identify the basic components of a fireplace section.

 ARCH 122 - ARCHITECTURAL DELINEATION

-(1) Apply the basic principles of freehand descriptive sketching to create a realistic sketch of an object.
+(1) Students will apply the basic principles of freehand descriptive sketching to create a realistic sketch of an object.

-(2) Generate the two-dimensional orthographic views of a building given a three-dimensional paraline view.
+(2) Students will generate the two-dimensional orthographic views of a building given a three-dimensional paraline view.

-(3) Generate a three-dimensional paraline view of a building given two-dimensional orthographic views.
+(3) Students will generate a three-dimensional paraline view of a building given two-dimensional orthographic views.

-(4) Construct a two-point perspective of a building given two-dimensional orthographic views.
+(4) Students will construct a two-point perspective of a building given two-dimensional orthographic views.

-(5) Create aerial and elevation views of a complex multi-component shape delineating shades and shadows.
+(5) Students will create aerial and elevation views of a complex multi-component shape delineating shades and shadows.

 ARCH 123 - INTRODUCTION TO 2D COMPUTER AIDED DRAFTING

-(1) Create a window schedule using table styles and manual data input.
+(1) Students will create a window schedule using table styles and manual data input.

-(2) Configure AutoCAD for architectural drafting and sketch a basic floor plan using available coordinate entry methods.
+(2) Students will configure AutoCAD for architectural drafting and sketch a basic floor plan using available coordinate entry methods.

-(3) Create and locate basic architectural floor plan symbols using available object snap modes and editing commands.
+(3) Students will create and locate basic architectural floor plan symbols using available object snap modes and editing commands.

-(4) Create a dimension style in compliance with industry standards and properly dimension a basic floor plan.
+(4) Students will create a dimension style in compliance with industry standards and properly dimension a basic floor plan.

-(5) Create building elevations and delineate exterior finish materials and shades using the proper hatching patterns, sizing, and scales.
+(5) Students will create building elevations and delineate exterior finish materials and shades using the proper hatching patterns, sizing, and scales.

 ARCH 212 - ARCHITECTURAL DESIGN THEORY I

-(1) Create static and motion design projects based on the interaction between the foreground and background colors.
+(1) Students will create static and motion design projects based on the interaction between the foreground and background colors.

-(2) Design an abstract composition delineating axial, radial and occult balance.
+(2) Students will design an abstract composition delineating axial, radial and occult balance.

-(3) Delineate smooth-to-rough gradation using line work, photographs and material samples.
+(3) Students will delineate smooth-to-rough gradation using line work, photographs and material samples.

-(4) Determine the proper shades and shadows for a complex composition.
+(4) Students will determine the proper shades and shadows for a complex composition.

-(5) Explain the functional organization, structural system, circulation patterns and building materials of a famous building.
+(5) Students will explain the functional organization, structural system, circulation patterns and building materials of a famous building.

-(1) Create a complex wireframe surface model using 3D primitives with faceted surfaces and polygon meshes.
+(1) Students will create a complex wireframe surface model using 3-D primitives with faceted surfaces and polygon meshes.

-(2) Create a 3D modeling environment with multiple views and dynamically view-edit a 3D model.
+(2) Students will create a 3-D modeling environment with multiple views and dynamically view-edit a 3-D model.

-(3) Create a complex solid model using 3D solid primitives, region modeling techniques and Boolean operations.
+(3) Students will create a complex solid model using 3-D solid primitives, region modeling techniques and Boolean operations.

-(4) Extract orthographic and sectional views from a solid model.
+(4) Students will extract orthographic and sectional views from a solid model.

-(5) Render a solid model after attaching materials, adding light sources, various effects and choosing a viewpoint.
+(5) Students will render a solid model after attaching materials, adding light sources, various effects and choosing a viewpoint.

 ARCH 221 - AUTOCAD ARCHITECTURE

-(1) Create a 3D building mass model using primitives, profile creation and extrusion.
+(1) Students will create a 3-D building mass model using primitives, profile creation and extrusion.

-(2) Create a variety of 3D wall styles and generate a 3D floor plan using these styles given a basic layout.
+(2) Students will create a variety of 3-D wall styles and generate a 3-D floor plan using these styles given a basic layout.

-(3) Create a variety of 3D door and window styles and place them in a given 3D floor plan.
+(3) Students will create a variety of 3-D door and window styles and place them in a given 3-D floor plan.

-(4) Extract a building section and elevation form a 3D building model and create one sheet for plotting both views.
+(4) Students will extract a building section and elevation form a 3-D building model and create one sheet for plotting both views.

-(5) Create and place door tags in a floor plan, then extract a door schedule from these tags.
+(5) Students will create and place door tags in a floor plan, then extract a door schedule from these tags.

 ARCH 222 - ARCHITECTURAL DESIGN THEORY II

-(1) Survey, then compare and contrast the most important works of modern architecture (i.e. post 1890) and select three personal favorites.
+(1) Students will survey, then compare and contrast the most important works of modern architecture (i.e. post 1890) and select three personal favorites.

-(2) Research the building construction and design philosophy of an important work of modern architecture and explain why the building was selected as important.
+(2) Students will research the building construction and design philosophy of an important work of modern architecture and explain why the building was selected as important.

-(3) Organize a team and determine each member's responsibilities to further research a building's construction in order to prepare detailed design drawings and a building model.
+(3) Students will organize a team and determine each member's responsibilities to further research a building's construction in order to prepare detailed design drawings and a building model.

-(4) Complete collaborate design projects as evaluated by student peers.
+(4) Students will complete collaborate design projects as evaluated by student peers.

-(5) Complete building models and start a student design portfolio in preparation for university transfer.
+(5) Students will complete building models and start a student design portfolio in preparation for university transfer.

 ARCH 223 - REVIT ARCHITECTURE

-(1) Identify the basic principles of Building Information Modeling (BIM).
+(1) Students will identify the basic principles of Building Information Modeling (BIM).

-(2) Create a three-dimensional massing model.
+(2) Students will create a three-dimensional massing model.
 Apply walls, doors, and windows to this model.

-(3) Create building sections and elevations from a building model.
+(3) Students will create building sections and elevations from a building model.

-(4) Create an Architectural Working Drawing applying building model views and a standard title block.
+(4) Students will create an Architectural Working Drawing applying building model views and a standard title block.

-(5) Create a dimension style in compliance with industry standards and properly dimension a basic floor plan.
+(5) Students will create a dimension style in compliance with industry standards and properly dimension a basic floor plan.